Capitains/flask-capitains-nemo/docs/Nemo.plugin.rst

 There is three class variables (JS, STATICS and CSS) related to register new UI resources on to the Nemo instance.

 - Remote resources (http://, https://, //) will be simply sent to the templates css and js variables so that it can be called from here (such as ``<script src="//maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css"></script>``)
-- Local resources (such as ``/directory/assets/css/stuff.css``) will be made available through Nemo secondary assets route (:ref:`Nemo.r_secondary_assets`) and fed to the templates as local resources.
+- Local resources (such as ``/directory/assets/css/stuff.css``) will be made available through :ref:`Nemo secondary assets route <Nemo.api.r_assets>` and fed to the templates as local resources.

 .. code-block: python
     :linenos: